 The ASSIGN clause may also specify the file access name with literal-1 or as the contents of a data item identified by data-name-1.
 The file access name is the name used to identify the physical file when the program is run.
-See the file description entry VALUE OF clause (on page 107) for an alternative method of specifying the file access name.
+See the file description entry VALUE OF clause (on page 97) for an alternative method of specifying the file access name.
 If neither the ASSIGN clause nor the VALUE OF clause specifies a file access name, then file-name-1 is used for the file access name.
 In any case, the value of the file access name must be valid according to operating system dependent rules for identifying a file or device.
-If the file access name is short (eight or fewer characters) and contains only letters and digits.
+If the file access name is specified by a literal in the program, portability is more likely if the file access name is short (eight or fewer characters) and contains only letters and digits.
 Most operating systems provide a means to map such file access names to the longer names necessary to identify a particular physical file.
 For information on mapping file access names at execution time, see the descriptions of the CODE-SET clause for sequential, relative, and indexed files in "File Types and Structure" in Chapter 8: RM/COBOL Features of the RM/COBOL User's Guide.